-No impact to form or function of Western Chorus Frog habitat is anticipated as a result of operations activities.
+No impact to form or function of Western Chorus Frog habitat is anticipated as a result of construction or operation activities.

 Disturbances present in the area will be similar to those that may occur during the construction phase as described in Section 4.3.1, and mitigation measures employed during construction will be used during decommissioning.